stencilproject/Stencil/README.md

 {% endfor %}
 ```

 Stencil has a couple of built in tags which are listed below.
-You will also be
+You can also
-able to use the Stencil API to build your own in future versions.
-This is
-tracked by a ticket [#6](https://github.com/kylef/Stencil/issues/6).
+extend Stencil and provide your own tags.

 #### for